ImanSeyed/imanseyed.github.io/_posts/2025-07-05-demystifying-firmware-blobs-in-linux.md

 ### Firmware Loading Flow in the Linux Kernel
 The firmware loader of the kernel is pretty straightforward.
 I'm going to use the source code of [`btmtk`](https://elixir.bootlin.com/linux/v6.15.4/source/drivers/bluetooth/btmtk.c) driver as an example.
 #### Requesting the Firmware
-The MediaTek **MT7922** Bluetooth chip needs several firmware blobs, like this one:
+The MediaTek **MT7922** Bluetooth chip must load several firmware blobs to work properly.
+One of these blobs is this one:
 ```
 mediatek/BT_RAM_CODE_MT7922_1_1_hdr.bin.zst
 ```